 Managing our resources is part of being a good steward of our earth.
 The condensation water that results from operating our ACs is a valuable commodity that can be used with purpose.
 Watering with AC water is a great way to use this byproduct of the unit’s function.
 This water is pulled from the air and a great source of chemical free irrigation.
 Read on to learn more about watering plants with air conditioner water.

 Is AC Condensation for Plants Safe?

 During the use of an air conditioner, moisture forms and is usually removed by a drip line or hose outside the home.
-When temperatures are high, the condensate can amount to 5 to 20 gallons (23 to 91 L.) per day.
-This water is pure, pulled from the air and contains none of the chemicals in municipal water.
+When temperatures are high, the condensate can amount to 5 to 20 gallons (23-91 L.) per day.
+This water is pure, pulled from the air, and contains none of the chemicals in municipal water.
 Combining air conditioner water and plants is a winning way to conserve this precious and expensive resource.

 Tips on Watering with AC Water

 No filtering or settling is necessary when using AC condensation for plants.
 One of the simplest ways to harvest the water is to collect it in a bucket outside the home.
 If you want to get fancy, you can extend the drip line directly into nearby plants or pots.
 The average home will produce 1 to 3 gallons (4-11 L.) per hour.
 That’s a lot of usable free water.

 A simple afternoon project using PEX or copper pipe can create a consistent, dependable water source to be distributed wherever it is needed.
 In hot, humid regions where there will be a lot of condensate, it is probably a good idea to divert the runoff to a cistern or rain barrel.

 Downsides to Irrigating with AC Water